Dhikur Pokhari

 Dhikurpokhari is a suburb and former Village Development Committee in Kaski District in the Gandaki Province of northern-central Nepal.
-At the time of the 1991 Nepal census it had a population of 7,392 persons living in 1,427 individual households.
+At the 1991 Nepal census, it had a population of 7,392 persons in 1,427 individual households.

-Dhikurpokhari surrounded by Machhapuchchhre Rural Municipality on the East, Myagdi district on the West, Manang District on the North and Parbat district, and Pokhara Metropolitan City on the South with a total area of 417.74 km2 (161.29 sq mi) and the total population of 23,565 individuals according to Nepal census 2011 (2068 BS).
+Dhikurpokhari is surrounded by Machhapuchchhre Rural Municipality on the East, Myagdi district on the West, Manang District on the North and Parbat district, and Pokhara Metropolitan City on the South.
+It has a total area of 417.74 km2 (161.29 sq mi) and a population of 23,565 individuals, according to Nepal census 2011 (2068 BS).
 The population density of this Rural Municipality is 56.411/km2 (146.103/sq mi).
 This Rural Municipality is divided into 8 wards.
 This rural municipality lies 4528 feet above sea level.
 The Mid-Hill Highway(Pokhara-Baglung Segment) goes through the Dhikurpokhari.

 There are views of the Annapurna range.
 It is the birthplace of current Prime Minister of Nepal, Prachanda.